-I recently learned that New Brunswick is home to many waterfalls.
-A few of them tall and mighty and the others beautiful but unassuming.
-One of the first mentioned to me was Dunbar Falls.
-It’s a local favourite for those living in and around the Fredericton area.
-So, I set out to find it.
+New Brunswick is home to many waterfalls.
+A few of them tall and mighty, the others beautiful and unassuming.
+Dunbar Falls is somewhere in the middle.
+It’s a short, wide and powerfully waterfall.
+It’s also my favourite to visit around the Fredericton area.

-Dunbar Falls Trail is a short 0.8 kilometre hike that ends at the waterfall.
-The trail weaves through a typical Acadian Forest with cedar, birch, spruce, and balsam fir trees.
-It’s nice to hear the sound of flowing water as you hike.
-I could also hear the winter songbirds singing in the distance.
+Dunbar Falls Trail is a short, 0.8 kilometres, out-and-back trail that ends at the waterfall.
+It weaves through a typical Acadian Forest with cedar, maple, birch, spruce, and balsam fir trees.

-I wasn’t sure how much of a waterfall I’d find after these cold winter days.
-I was pleasantly surprised to see a small section of this wide waterfall remained uncovered by ice.
-In fact, all the ice and snow made it quite beautiful.
-In some places you could see the water flowing underneath the ice.
+Dunbar Falls is also nice in the winter.
+Every time I’ve visited, a small section of the waterfall is uncovered by ice.
+Actually, all the ice and snow make it quite beautiful.
+In some places you can see the water flowing underneath the ice.